rezasrk/srk-grid-gridview/README.md

 ` php artisan vendor:publish --provider="SrkGrid\GridView\SrkGridViewProvider" `

-automatic create srkgridview.php in directory config in laravel all table config exists in php file and you can customize default config
+create automatic artisan command ` php artisan make:grid  GridName ` and  srkgridview.php in directory config in laravel all table config exists in php file and you can customize default config

 this config include three part  (table - excel - paginate) for set attribute on html element of table and excel element and paginate element and  set paginate number for result query and etc